-If you really love flowers, you really should make sure that they enhance the autumn color themes that take over at the end of each season.
+If you really love flowers, you should make sure that they enhance the autumn color themes that take over at the end of each season.
 It seems that too many landscapes focus on mid-summer, with the wealth of annuals and perennials that tend to flower through the warm months.
 Those flowers come in all colors, of course, and are a wonderful part of the landscape.

-By adding fall flowering plants, however, it is possible to greatly enhance the color display in your yard on top of that already provided by such things as colorful trees and shrubs.
+By adding fall-flowering plants, however, it is possible to greatly enhance the color display in your yard on top of that already provided by such things as colorful trees and shrubs.
 Indeed, flowers are often overlooked as an autumn feature in the landscape.

-Here are some of the best fall flowers around for enhancing a natural looking autumn color theme.
+Here are some of the best fall flowers around for enhancing a natural-looking autumn color theme.

 Best Fall Flower Colors

 What are the best fall flower colors that will look natural in the yard?
 Well, they are the colors that you will see naturally outdoors if you take a stroll in nature.
-To add color that looks perfectly at home in autumn, focus on colors that are common when the leaves turn, including these:
+To add color that looks perfectly at home in autumn, focus on colors that are common when the leaves turn, including the following: